Sig Engineering - Part 1 - Solana's Gossip Protocol

 indexes = shard.keys()

-return crds_indexes
+return table_indexs

 }

-After we have all the CrdsValue indexes that match the mask, we then check which values are not included in the pull request's Bloom filter (i.e., values that the node is missing).
+After we have all the SignedGossipData indexes that match the mask, we then check which values are not included in the pull request's Bloom filter (i.e., values that the node is missing).
 These values are then packed into a PullResponse message and sent to the peer who sent the corresponding PullRequest.

-def filter_crds_values(
+def filterGossipValues(

-filter: *CrdsFilter
+filter: *GossipPullFilter

-) Vec<CrdsValues>:
+) Vec<SignedGossipData>:

-var match_indexes = crds_table.get_bitmask_matches(filter.mask,filter.mask_bits);
+var match_indexes = gossip_table.get_bitmask_matches(filter.mask,filter.mask_bits);

 # find the values that are not included in the requests bloom filter